jfasch/jfasch-home/blog/2020/03/ms-teams-on-linux.rst

 end of March, has asked me if we could do the training online - using Microsoft Teams [#teamviewer_experience]_.

-I spent a day or two to work out if and how that is done on Linux, and to test all the details; this is what I want to share with you in this post.
+I spent a couple of hours to work out if and how that is done on Linux, and to test all the details; this is what I want to share with you in this post.
 It is sure not a definitive guide as I am not a Microsoft expert [#driver_dont_tell_anybody]_, and things might have changed as you read this.
-Please :doc:`inform me </about/myself/contact>` if you have news.
+Please :doc:`inform me
+</about/myself/contact>` if you have news.

 .. note::